Action Station

 Proceed to the next part of the game, but beware of weaving taxis.
 This is due to the flow interruption zones which hinder the taxis’ progress.
 Taxis and cars jostle for a position in the queue along this lane, further disrupting the flow.

 Pedestrians, exiting from the multi-storey car park, find that their crossing point is blocked, so they start walking diagonally towards the station, negotiating this jostling traffic.
-The very thing that was designed to make a safer crossing for pedestrians, namely the narrowing of the carriageway, is in fact one of the main factors in creating this dangerous environment.
+The very thing that was designed to make a safer crossing for pedestrians, namely the

 Obstacle 4 The waiting zone.